darragh-murphy/AutohotKey/win-setup-wsl.md

 - Will likely require and prompt for a reboot
 - If you want to upgrade to WSL2, do not reboot yet, otherwise reboot now

-## Enable the ‘Virtual Machine Platform’ Windows feature.
+## Enable the ‘Virtual Machine Platform’ Windows feature

 Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform
 - Will likely require and prompt for a reboot